tgu/RosSwift/README.md

 Swift 4.2 on Raspberry, https://swift-arm.com/2019/01/07/official-swift-arm-community-releases/

+Swift5 and Swift-nio2 support is found in branch Swift5

 ## Messages

 The package include ``msgbuilder`` that uses calls to ``rosmsg`` to find all defined messages and generate Swift code.